Tuckahoe (plantation): History

 The son of William Randolph III, Thomas Mann Randolph Sr. and his wife Anne Cary had thirteen children and she died in 1789.
 Shortly afterward, Thomas Mann Randolph Sr. remarried to Gabriella Harvie, the seventeen-year-old daughter of a Richmond attorney.
 Gabriella made significant changes to Tuckahoe, including painting the wooden paneling in the so-called "White Parlor", and insisted on naming her son (b.
 1792) Thomas Mann Randolph Jr. despite the fact that the eldest son of Thomas Mann Randolph and Anne Cary (b.
 1768) was already named Thomas Mann Randolph Jr. Thomas Mann Randolph Jr./II (1768–1828) moved to Edge Hill, Albemarle County, Virginia and went on to be a prominent statesman and governor of Virginia from 1819 to 1822.
 Thomas Mann Randolph Jr./III inherited Tuckahoe, but sold it for debts in 1830.

 The house passed through several families in the mid-19th century, but returned to the Randolphs in 1898 when it was sold to Harold Jefferson Coolidge and a consortium of Randolph and Jefferson descendants.
 In the 20th century, Tuckahoe featured prominently in an early test of the National Historic Preservation Act when the owners challenged Virginia's plan to route Virginia State Route 288 through the property (see Thompson v.
 Fugate, 347 F. Supp 120, E.D.
 Va.
 (1972)).

 The house is currently occupied by owner/manager Addison B. Thompson and his wife Susan.

+It was listed for sale in 2026 for $17 million.